adamhockenberry/ribo-t-sequencing/README.md

+# Start here to use cutadapt to trim and process fastq files
-##My first step is to simply remove the 3' adapter sequence and filter so that the resulting reads are at least
-##20nts long.
-All of the "nohup" terminology that you'll see here and throughout is to just store the run-time
-##output into a file.
-These output files are the ones that say essentially how many reads the adapter was found
-##in/removed from, which in this case I know is like 99.5% of the reads for each of the different lanes.
+My first step is to simply remove the 3' adapter sequence and filter so that the resulting reads are at least 20nts long.
+All of the "nohup" terminology that you'll see here and throughout is to just store the run-time output into a file.
+These output files are the ones that say essentially how many reads the adapter was found in/removed from, which in this case I know is like 99.5% of the reads for each of the different lanes.

-##This is an example, and I do this for each of the 8 lanes of data that we initially received.
+### This is an example, and I do this for each of the 8 lanes of data that we initially received.
 nohup cutadapt -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC -m 20 -o ribo1.trimmed.fastq.gz AM-ribo_S1_L001_R1_001.fastq.gz &> nohup.ribo1.out&

 ##Next I'm demultiplexing each "lane" fastq file into the subsequent "samples" based on the barcode sequences (read from